Safeguarding in specialist colleges

 Colleges and their staff are an important part of the wider safeguarding system for young people.
 They play a key role in protecting young people from maltreatment, preventing impairment of their health or development, ensuring that they develop and thrive in circumstances consistent with the provision of safe and effective care, and taking action to enable all young people to have the best outcomes.

-Specialist colleges are now required to follow the the guidance set out in Keeping Children Safe in Education.
-Colleges should ensure they are using the September 2021 version of this guidance from the start of the autumn term, 2021.
+Specialist colleges are now legally required to follow the the guidance set out in Keeping Children Safe in Education.
+Make sure you are using this latest version as the guidance is subject to frequent updating.

 Download practitioner resources and presentations from recent events: